The 7-Step Antidote to Cure the Silent Wealth-Killer Known as Analysis Paralysis

 So my question is this: If it seems that an individual’s biggest accomplishments are directly correlated with discomfort, why don’t people actively seek ways to experience discomfort every day?

 Think about the last time you felt uncomfortable.
-Maybe it your last job interview?
+Maybe it was your last job interview?
 Your first day at a new job?
 Now imagine if you let the nerves get the best of you, and you chose not to show up.
-You would likely be without a job, sitting at home in your mom’s basement playing Starcraft.
+You would likely be without a job, sitting at home in your mom’s basement playing Fortnite.

 My point is this: